x3rt/TwitchIntegration/README.md

 # TwitchIntegration for BiBites

-This is a mod for BiBite the genetic algorithm Simulation made by Leo at https://leocaussan.itch.io/
+This is a mod for BiBites the genetic algorithm Simulation made by Leo at https://leocaussan.itch.io/